How many filmmakers cringe at the thought of getting in front of their own cameras?

 Yep, you read that right.
 There are NINE members in our immediate family: My husband Pippin, Me, and our blended family of seven kids ages 17 – 5.

-During our chaotic and fun-loving brunch, Sally learned that we’ve been obsessively recording our kids since Pippin and I merged our families in 2006.
+During our chaotic and fun-loving brunch, the EP learned that we’ve been obsessively recording our kids since Pippin and I merged our families in 2006.
 A handful of meetings later, and under her direction, I started writing a blog to feature our family story on video and to begin giving a voice to exactly what our family was–everything but conventional.
 From our massive library of family footage, a pitch was created that goes like this:

 I’m proud to say that Pippin and I acted as assistant editors to this trailer.
 There were many people involved on this one and it was so much fun to respond to: Do you have any footage of someone falling, a birthday cake being made, crying, etc?
 We were literally like, do you want the birthday cake to be chocolate or vanilla?
 From Jake’s 14th or MJ’s 11th?
 It was pretty specific at times, but really fun to reveal exactly how much we had to work with.